joesb/jsbaker-website/pages/reading/2023/09-september.md

 - **Diverse cast of characters?** It's complicated
 - **Flaws of characters a main focus?** No

+I bought this as an audiobook to listen on the long journey to our summer holiday.
+It was a feat of endurance just to get through it.
+Maybe I'm just not the target audience — I understand there's a film being made.

 ---
 ### [The Bee Sting](https://app.thestorygraph.com/books/82d91615-aa9b-4b7a-8238-36d0c2bc7086){rel=noopener target=_blank}